The General Structure of Optimal Investment and Consumption with Small Transaction Costs: Introduction

 In the absence of frictions, it is well known that the optimal portfolio for logarithmic utility maximizes the long-term growth rate not only in expectation, but also in an almost-sure sense.
 For small costs, we establish that this remains true at the leading order.
 As in the frictionless case, the (approximately) growth-optimal portfolio turns out to be myopic, in that it is determined completely by the local dynamics of the model.
 An explicit formula for the leading-order reduction of the long-run growth rate is also provided.

 The remainder of the article is organized as follows.
 Section~\ref{sec:prelim} introduces the model and collects the inputs from the frictionless investment/consumption problem needed to formulate the leading-order corrections for small costs.
-Subsequently, the main results are presented and discussed in Section~\ref{sec:mr}.
+The main results are presented and discussed in Section~\ref{sec:mr}.
 The important special case of investors with constant relative risk aversion is treated in Section~\ref{sec:crra}.
-Afterwards, we turn to mean-variance portfolio selection and the growth-optimal portfolio with transaction costs, before concluding in Section \ref{sec:conclusion}.
-The derivations of all results are collected in Appendices \ref{sec:notation}-\ref{|sec:numeraire}.
+Next, we turn to mean-variance portfolio selection and the growth-optimal portfolio with transaction costs, before concluding in Section \ref{sec:conclusion}.
+Derivations of all results are collected in Appendices \ref{sec:notation}-\ref{|sec:numeraire}.
 These are based on applying formal perturbation arguments to the martingale optimality conditions of a frictionless ``shadow price'' \cite{cvitanic.karatzas.96,loewenstein.00,kallsen.muhlekarbe.10}, which yields the same optimal strategy and utility as the original market with transaction costs.
+A rigorous verification theorem is a major challenge for future research.